replaceitem/carpet-discarpet/docs/pages/setup.md

 Now, you can use the in-game command `/discarpet reload` to reload all the bots, and start new ones if you added one to the config.
 This command will tell you whether the bots could be logged in or not.

-When the login was successful, you can use `/discarpet getInvite [bot id]` to get a link in chat, which upon click, will take you directly to the webpage where you can add the bot to any discord server you have admin permission in.
+When login was successful, you can use `/discarpet getInvite [bot id]` to get a link in chat, which upon clicking, will take you directly to the webpage where you can add the bot to any Discord server you have the "Manage Server" permission in.

 ## Making a script